pdidev/pdi/plugins/flowvr/examples/README.md

 In case you have not installed PDI:

+1. Build PDI with `-DBUILD_TESTING=ON` cmake flag

-1. From your build directory, go to `pdi_plugin-flowvr/src/FLOWVR_PLUGIN-build/examples/`
+2. From your build directory, go to `build/FLOWVR_PLUGIN/src/FLOWVR_PLUGIN_pkg-build/examples`

-2. Call `source flowvr-config.sh`
+3. Call `source flowvr-config.sh`

-3. Your environment is ready to run examples
+4. Your environment is ready to run examples

 In case you want to run `flowvr-config.sh` from different directory: